Aulow/git-test/README.md

 # git-test
-This is my first github repo.
+hey, This is my first github repo.